SalomePlatform/shaper/src/BuildPlugin/doc/interpolationFeature.rst

 Interpolation
 =============

-Interpolation feature creates a curve (wire) using vertices already existing in other objects.
+Interpolation feature creates a curve (edge) using vertices already existing in other objects.

 To create an interpolation in the active part: